chenchkx/SPD-OPERATIONS/readme.md

 This Matlab toolbox implements some techniques for SPD matrices.
 The following techniques are available:

  - SPD-COV:  	compute covariance on the SPD manifold
- - SPD-LDV: 	compute riemannian local difference vectors on the SPD manifold
+ - SPD-LDV: 	compute Riemannian local difference vectors on the SPD manifold
- - SPD-Means:	compute riemannian means on the SPD manifold
+ - SPD-Means:	compute Riemannian means on the SPD manifold
  - SPD-Metrics:	compute geodesic distances on the SPD manifold

-Written by Kai-Xuan Chen (e-mail: kaixuan_chen_jsh@163.com)
+Written by Kai-Xuan Chen (e-mail: chenkx.jsh@aliyun.com, chenkx@zju.edu.cn)

 If you find this code useful for your research, we appreciate it very much if you can cite our related works: